 – I’ve used Ghee, which in my opinion made a noticeable difference in taste.
 Clarifying a cup and a half of unsalted butter will get you a little over one cup of ghee and we will need only 1/2 cup.
 Clarified butter is not that hard to make.. check out my tutorial here.

 – Brush the baking sheet/pan with tahini, the raw tahini paste works wonders keeping the basbousa soft.
+Do not go overboard though, too much tahini will make your basbousa taste more like Halva.

 – Mix in a tablespoon of honey or corn syrup with the batter.
 It helps sticking everything together.